epfl-lara/cs550/README.md

 The course project can be a case study in developing a verified piece of software, an implementation of verification tool functionality, or a theoretical result about verification, constraint solving or theorem proving.
 The projects must be presented with a written report as well as a live presentation of project results, answering our questions.

+General guidelines and steps for the project are described in [project/README.md](project/README.md).

 # Content

 In this course, we introduce formal verification as a principled approach for developing systems that do what they are expected to.